-Risk Oversight.
-The Board is actively engaged in risk oversight.
-Management regularly reports to the Board on its risk assessments and risk mitigation strategies for the major risks of our business.
-Generally, the Board exercises its oversight responsibility directly; however, in specific cases, such responsibility has been delegated to committees of the Board, as described above in "Board Committees" and in the charters of the respective committees.
+In specific cases, the Board has delegated its risk oversight responsibility to committees of the Board based on each committees' respective areas of responsibility and expertise, as described in further detail above in "Board Committees" and in the charters of the respective committees.
 Committees that have been charged with risk oversight regularly report to the Board on those risk matters within their areas of responsibility.
 Risk oversight responsibility has been allocated between the Board and its committees as summarized in Figure 14 and described in more detail below.